-Clocks can be a great addition to boring, bare walls because they can act as a substitute for both mirrors and paintings.
+Clocks can be a great addition to boring, bare walls because they can substitute for mirrors and paintings.
 If you can afford it, go big.
 A large clock is a statement piece.

 Change Your Storage

-Sideboards, credenzas and buffets are an essential part of any living area, ideal for keeping things like the phone book, telephone, bills and TV remotes safe.
+Sideboards, credenzas and buffets are essential to any living area, and ideal for keeping things like the phone book, telephone, bills and TV remotes safe.
 But sometimes, they can make the room feel a little uninspired.
 Many are flat pack.

 The good news is that you can replace these items of furniture with something infinitely more stylish.
 It just requires being a little more adventurous.
-There are plenty of designers out there, doing their best to make these routine pieces of furniture more interesting.
+Plenty of designers are out there, doing their best to make these routine pieces of furniture more interesting.
 Forget their functional side: just focus on finding something that suits your living room’s interior.

 Use Oversized Wall Art

 If you’re still struggling to give your living room the oomph it needs, try hanging some oversized wall art on the walls (or even propping it up against them if it is large enough).
-Where possible, find artwork that matches your interior dressings, cushions and lampshades.
+Find artwork that matches your interior dressings, cushions and lampshades where possible.